sazarce/surviv2/README.md

 Update: You can shoot on space key.
 Update: Press O key for enable/disable "capture mode".
 In this mode if you have more than one enemy near you, its switch to closest enemy one time (capture) and will accompany him while the enemy not escaped or injured.

 Update: Simple [patcher](https://github.com/w3x731/survivIoAim/tree/master/patcher) for game client added.
+Now, if a new game client released and cheat not working, just doing this steps.
 How to use (need Node.js):
 1. [Download](https://github.com/w3x731/survivIoAim/archive/master.zip) this repo.
 2. In cmd, move into [patcher](https://github.com/w3x731/survivIoAim/tree/master/patcher) folder and type `npm install`.
-3. Move game client `app.X.js` into [app](https://github.com/w3x731/survivIoAim/tree/master/app) folder.
+3. Move game client `app.X.js` into [app](https://github.com/w3x731/survivIoAim/tree/master/app) folder (how to get game client? see the 1 - 3 steps from manual instalation instruction).
 4. Configure the `index.js` file (variable `appPrint` must contain a `X` string from `app.X.js` file name) and in cmd type `node index.js`.
 Its automatically update chrome extension files (replace the game client lines and move patched file into extensions path).
 5. Install the cheat again.